Sacraments & Liturgy

 Jesus’ chosen way of gifting His life of grace to us for all time

-Parents are asked to call the parish office to enroll in our next Baptism Preparation session.
-Baptisms can be scheduled upon completion.
+Parents are asked to call the parish office to enroll in our next Baptism Preparation Session.
+Baptisms will be scheduled upon completion.
 Contact your parish office with questions.

 Weddings

-Registered parishioners are asked to call the parish office at least six months prior to their desired date of marriage.
-Please contact Stephanie Audette at 513-922-2056 to discuss marriage preparation options.
+The celebration of the Sacrament of Marriage is joyous time for couples.
+We are here to guide you as you prepare for the sacrament and plan the ceremony.
+Registered parishioners are encouraged to call the parish office one year prior to their desired date of marriage.
+Please contact Stephanie Audette at 513-922-2056 to discuss details.

 Eucharist

-The Holy Eucharist is the most important of the seven sacraments because, in this and in no other sacrament, we receive the very body and blood, soul and divinity of Jesus Christ.
+The Holy Eucharist is the preeminent of the Seven Sacraments because, in this and in no other Sacrament, we receive the very Body and Blood, Soul and Divinity of Jesus Christ.

-The Church sets out specific guidelines regarding how we should prepare ourselves to receive Communion worthily; you must be in a state of grace, believe in transubstantiation, and observe the Eucharistic fast (one hour).
+The Church sets out specific guidelines regarding how we should prepare ourselves to receive Communion worthily; you must be in a state of grace, believe in the real presence and all the Catholic Church teaches, and observe the Eucharistic fast (one hour).

 Confession

-Confession, or the Sacrament of Penance, is a sacrament instituted by Christ to offer sinners forgiveness for offenses committed against God.
-In Confession, we acknowledge our sins and express our sorrow, receive forgiveness, make reparation, and resolve to do better in the future.
+Confession, or the Sacrament of Penance, is a Sacrament instituted by Christ to offer sinners forgiveness for offenses committed against God.
+In Confession, we acknowledge our sins and express our sorrow, receive absolution, make reparation, and resolve to do better in the future.

 Confession Schedule: